arduino-ba/.github/profile/README.md

 ## Arduino - Beginner to Advanced

-Starting-up as a beginner with modern technologies can be daunting with so much knowledge to grab and so many concepts to learn.
-This especially is true when both Hardware and Software (or Firmware) are involved.
-Soon enough, many individuals find themselves at spots in learning arena where scalability and maintainability become issues which hinder with feature development and upgrades.
+Starting-up with modern technologies as a beginner can be daunting that too with so much knowledge to grasp and so many concepts to learn.
+This especially is true when both Hardware and Software (or Firmware) concepts are involved.
+It is observed that soon enough, many individuals find themselves at spots in the learning arena where scalability and maintainability become issues which hinder with feature development and upgrades.

 <p align="center">